-- 300.1 Single Trip Permit: A permit that is valid for a single move not to exceed a maximum of five days, as determined by the Department, over designated State Highways for an Extra-legal Vehicle or Load. - 300.2 Special Permit: A permit that is valid for only a single one-way trip over designated State Highways for an Extra-legal Vehicle or Load that exceeds the Maximum Limits.
+- 300 The following Permits are available: - 300.1 Single Trip Permit: A permit that is valid for a single move not to exceed a maximum of five days, as determined by the Department, over designated State Highways for an Extra-legal Vehicle or Load. - 300.2 Special Permit: A permit that is valid for only a single one-way trip over designated State Highways for an Extra-legal Vehicle or Load that exceeds the Maximum Limits.
 All special permits are subject to the provisions of Chapter 6 of the Rules. - 300.3 Annual Permit: A permit that is valid for one year from the date of issuance on all State Highways for an Extra-legal Vehicle or Load that does not exceed the Maximum Limits. - 300.4 Annual Non-Interstate Permit: A permit that is valid for one year from the date of issuance on all non-Interstate Highways for an Extra-legal Vehicle or Load that does not exceed the legal size limits or the maximum weight limits per §42-4-510 (1) (b) (II) and the Bridge Weight Limit map. - 300.5 Annual Fleet Permit: Overlength A permit that is valid for one year from the date of issuance on State Highways but only as authorized by §42-4-510 (11) (a) (II), C.R.S., for overlength public utility Vehicles.
 Vehicles and/or Loads shall not exceed the Maximum Limits for Length as designated on the Pilot Escort and Oversize Restriction Map, and the Rules. - 300.6 Annual Fleet Permit: Overweight (LVC) Divisible A permit that is valid for one year from the date of issuance for LVCs only, as authorized by §42-4-510 (11) (a) (III) (C), C.R.S. - 300.7 Company Fleet Permit: A permit that is valid for one year from the date of issuance on State Highways but only as authorized by §42-4-510 (1.5), (2) and (11) (a) (V), C.R.S., for Applicants with two or more Vehicles.
-Vehicles and/or Loads shall not exceed the Maximum Limits for Annual Permits as set forth in Chapter 3 of the Rules. - 300.8 Non-Interstate Fleet Permit: A permit that is valid for one year from the date of issuance for the use of Non-Interstate highways as authorized in §42-4-510 (11) (a) (VI)(C).
-Vehicles and/or Loads shall not exceed the Maximum Limits for Annual Non-Interstate Permits as set forth in Chapter 3 of the Rules. - 300.9 LVC Overweight Vehicle Transport Permit: A permit issued to a Longer Vehicle Combination, in possession of a Longer Vehicle Permit, which indicates the route of travel, to haul in excess of legal weight on the designated route with a Divisible Load. - 300.10 Super Load: A sub-permit of a Chapter 6 Special for Vehicles and/or Loads as referenced in § 42-4-510 (1.7) (a) (I) and (II). - 300.11 6-Month Non-Interstate Divisible Load Permit: A permit that is valid for six months from the date of issuance on all Non-Interstate Highways for an Extra-legal Vehicle or Load that does not exceed the legal size limits or the maximum weight limits per § 42-4-510 (1) (b) (II) and the Bridge Weight Limit Map.
-This permit is valid for Divisible Loads (weight only).
+Vehicles and/or Loads shall not exceed the Maximum Limits for Annual Permits as set forth in Chapter 3 of the Rules. - 300.8 Non-Interstate Fleet Permit: A permit that is valid for one year from the date of issuance for the use of Non-Interstate Highways as authorized in §42-4-510 (11) (a) (VI)(C) and (VII)(D), C.R.S..
+Vehicles and/or Loads shall not exceed the Maximum Limits for Annual Non-Interstate Permits as set forth in Chapter 3 of the Rules. - 300.9 LVC Overweight Vehicle Transport Permit: A permit issued to a Longer Vehicle Combination, in possession of a Longer Vehicle Permit, which indicates the route of travel, to haul in excess of legal weight on the designated route with a Divisible Load. - 300.10 Super Load: A sub-permit of a Chapter 6 Special for Vehicles and/or Loads as referenced in § 42-4-510 (1.7) (a) (I) and (II).

+- 300.11 6-Month Non-Interstate Divisible Load Permit: A permit that is valid for six months from the date of issuance on all Non-Interstate Highways for a power unit and a trailer that has two or three axles that does not exceed the legal size limits or the maximum weight limits per § 42-4-510(1)(b)(II) (B), C.R.S., and the Bridge Weight Limit Map.
+This permit is valid for Divisible Loads (weight only). - 301 Application Information.